 Depending on the severity of the hyperpigmentation, your skin color, and the results that you are looking for, laser treatments vary in intensity and types.
 The treatments should only be done by qualified personnel, a great factor to consider when choosing a laser clinic.

 Chemical peels involve the application of an acidic solution on the skin to trigger the peeling off of the blemished layer(s) and reveal new and lighter cells.
-Chemical peels vary from superficial, medium and deep peels.
+They vary from superficial, medium and deep peels.
 Superficial peels are the mildest while deep peels tend to affect several skin layers.
 Medium peels lie somewhere in the middle.

 The peeling off of the skin layer(s) gives rise less pigmented and less blemished skin.
 These peels are usually done at a dermatologist’s clinic but there are mild DIY kits that you can do at home.

 The procedure involves the puncturing of the skin using a steel roller that’s fitted with numerous microneedles.
 The process, also referred to as collagen induction therapy is meant to trigger a natural wound healing and skin regeneration process which also includes collagen production, hence ridding your skin of the blemished layer.

 Often times, the procedure is combined with topical treatments such as vitamin C or hyaluronic acid as the injuries provide channels for better infusion.
 In the recent past, the combination of microneedling with platelet-rich plasma (PRP), a special healing serum drawn from someone’s blood has produced even better results.